karthik1029/DataSyncML/README.md

 - Transfer data from PostgreSQL to MongoDB by clicking the Transfer Data button.
 - Data will be cleaned using machine learning techniques before it is inserted into MongoDB.
 - View the newly transferred data in MongoDB.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Additional Notes
+Ensure proper security practices for storing and managing database credentials, especially when deploying to production.